Azure/Enterprise-Scale-for-AVS/BrownField/Identity/configure-identity-source-vcenter.md

 > [!div class="checklist"]
 > * Export the certificate for LDAPS authentication
+> * Upload the LDAPS certificate to blob storage and generate a SAS URL
+> * Configure NSX-T DNS for resolution to your Active Directory Domain
-> * Add Active Directory over LDAP, with or without SSL
+> * Add Active Directory over (Secure) LDAPS (LDAP over SSL) or (unsecure) LDAP
 > * Add existing AD group to cloudadmin group
 > * List all existing external identity sources integrated with vCenter Server SSO
-> * Assign vCenter Server Roles to external identity
+> * Assign additional vCenter Server Roles to Active Directory Identities
 > * Remove AD group from the cloudadmin role
 > * Remove existing external identity sources

 ## Prerequisites/Steps

-- Established connectivity from your Active Directory network to your private cloud.
+- Connectivity from your Active Directory network to your AVS private cloud must be operational.

-- If you require AD authentication with LDAPS:
+- For AD authentication with LDAPS:

     - You will need access to the Active Directory Domain Controller(s) with Administrator permissions
-    - You will to verify your Active Directory Domain Controller(s) have LDAPS enabled and a valid certificate.
+    - Your Active Directory Domain Controller(s) must have LDAPS enabled and should be using a valid certificate.
 The certificate could be issued by an [Active Directory Certificate Services Certificate Authority (CA)](https://social.technet.microsoft.com/wiki/contents/articles/2980.ldap-over-ssl-ldaps-certificate.aspx) or [third-party CA](https://docs.microsoft.com/troubleshoot/windows-server/identity/enable-ldap-over-ssl-3rd-certification-authority). **Note**: Self-sign certificates are not recommended for production environments.
     - [Export the certificate for LDAPS authentication](#export-the-certificate-for-ldaps-authentication) and upload it to an Azure Storage account as blob storage.
 Then, you'll need to [grant access to Azure Storage resources using shared access signature (SAS)](../storage/common/storage-sas-overview.md).

 - Ensure AVS has DNS resolution configured to your on-premises AD.
 Enable DNS Forwarder from Azure portal.
 See [Configure DNS forwarder for Azure VMware Solution](https://docs.microsoft.com/azure/azure-vmware/configure-dns-azure-vmware-solution) for further information.